Eyezuhc/Wall-A/README.md

   2. HRCS04 Ultrasonic Sensor
       - Sensor for real-time measurement and feedback.
   3. SG90 Servo Motor
-      - Rotates the head which contains the sensor and scans the environment
+      - Allows rotational movement of the head with the sensor and scanning of the environment
   4. L298N Motor Driver
+      - A driver for the motor wheels, enabling reverse and forward and dynamic control of speed
+  6. Power Supply (6V)
+      - Power for the whole circuit and components
+  8. 2 Geared Motors
+      - Wheels for the movement of the robot
+  10. Wires and Connectors
+      - Ensure connection between the components and complete the circuit of the robot
+## Platform/Environment Setup
+  - Visual Studio Code PlatformIO Extension
+    - Install PlatformIO Extension in Vscode.
+In this platform, you won't need the Arduino IDE application to upload your code to the Arduino Uno component.
+  - Arduino IDE (Optional)
+    - As an alternative of PlatformIO, install Arduino IDE application to upload your source code.
+    - Note: You cannot clone the repository directly in Arduino IDE.
+Instead, manually copy the provided source code
+  - Source Code
     -
-  6. Power Supply (5V)
-  7. 2 Geared Motors
-  8. Wires and Connectors

-## Platform/Environment Setup
 ## Usage
+  - Wall - A is used as a simulation in implementing PID controller and real-time feedback-based measurement of output (speed to be measured in this project).
+This simulation is a potential usage for cars, motorcycles, and any other vehicle in the street.
+This implementation and application of PID in road vehicles can significantly reduce accidents and damage over time.
+Though it's already existent in some vehicles but not yet really advertised worldwide.
-##
+## License
+  - This project is under MIT License.